 - For the Menu layout template, select NavigationRecurringOrders.html – or add Ecom:CustomerCenter.RecurringOrders to your current menu layout template

-- I your Order Details template add a link to the recurring order details page – see the PrintOrderRecurring.html template for an example.
+- In your Order Details template add a link to the recurring order details page – see the PrintOrderRecurring.html template for an example

 - For your Order list template, select the OrderListRecurring,html template – or modify your current order list template to include a column with links to the recurring order details page